|

 BigSwede

 Thanks for the reply.
 You say to screw thicker metal to the bottom of the duct.
 These are 5" circular metallic ducts.
 How exactly should I go about screwing the metal to the ducts? - OK, I hope you got it!
-Airman probably so drunk he even does not understand what is going on!
+Airman is probably so drunk he even does not understand what is going at!

 Also, what do you mean by "cross break the metal"?
 I've also heard that ducts should be supported by hangers whereas mine are supported by wooden crossers between the floor joists.
 Should I look into hangers or just leave them the way they are?